-The university police routinely inform the Miami community of crimes that may affect us by sending electronic crime alerts to every Miami e-mail address, posting flyers, and informing the press.
-In addition, the police department's team of community relations specialists work with residence halls to stress crime prevention, personal safety, and to maintain open lines of communication with Miami students.
+University Police routinely informs the Miami community of crimes that may affect us by sending electronic crime alerts to every Miami email address, posting flyers, and informing the press.
+In addition, the police department's team of community relations specialists work with residence halls to stress crime prevention, promote personal safety, and maintain open lines of communication with Miami students.

 Miami recently installed a robust door access system with electronic locks on each student room door.
 Students use their Miami ID (a secure "smart" card) for access.
 The online real-time system allows the student to cancel a lost or stolen card instantly, and room doors remain locked when closed.
 (Students have the ability to register their cell phone and use it for access as well.)
-Main doors to the residence halls are also secured 24 hours a day, requiring students to use their ID card for access and visitors, to summon an escort.
-Telephones are located on each floor and mounted outside the residence halls.
+Main doors to the residence halls are also secured 24 hours a day, requiring students to use their ID card for access.
+Telephones are located on each floor and mounted outside the residence halls for visitors to summon an escort.

 All Miami residence halls meet or exceed fire code and safety standards.
 We also have fire drills and evacuation training each year.
 The smoke detectors in every residence hall room are serviced and cleaned annually, and all public areas have fire alarm systems.
 Miami's "smart" system provides fire officials with an exact location (down to the room number) of the smoke's source.